ChesapeakeCommons/Bay-Delineation-Jurisditional/ChesapeakeCounty/meta.md

 # Summary

  The following county data was compiled from the U.S. Census Bureau's TIGER 2014 data extract.
-The national file was clipped to the Bay Watershed to extract all zipcodes within the drainage basin.
+The national file was clipped to the Bay Watershed to extract all counties within the drainage basin.

  <strong>TIGER</strong> = Topologically Integrated Geographic Encoding and Referencing